bhavyalearn/MalBen_Website/README.md

 # MalBen_Website
-Classification of Malacious vs benign websites using DeepLearning and Random Forest algorithems
+Classification of Malacious vs benign websites using DeepLearning and Random Forest algorithems.
+Present version has only DL, RandomForest to be added in few days